-For some features of the project, the design may not be completely developed by the A-E. This occurs when either the A-E elects to have, or the Guide Specification directs the manufacturer, supplier, fabricator, etc. to design and supply component systems for which they have special capability.
 Some United Facilities Guide Specifications (UFGS) have been written with the intent of placing the construction contractor in the position of the "Engineer of Record" for a particular facet of work.
 Two such examples are UFGS 03 11 19.00 10 INSULATING CONCRETE FORMING and UFGS 21 13 13.00 10 WET PIPE SPRINKLER SYSTEM, FIRE PROTECTION.
 Any such requirement must clearly place the "Engineer of Record" responsibility on the construction contractor.
 This may require updating language in the UFGS.
-For cases where the Guide Specification intent is to hold the construction contractor accountable as the "Engineer of Record", A-E responsibility is limited to providing or showing only that information required for the construction contractor to complete the design.
+For cases where the Guide Specification intent is to hold the construction contractor accountable as the "Engineer of Record", A-E must provide or show only that information required for the construction contractor to complete the design.